 How to Make a Throw Pillow with Decorative Piping Video

-We always recommend Sunbrella Furniture Fabric because it’s fade and stain resistant making it perfect for families, pets, and sunlight.
-Sunbrella Decorative PIping and Fringes also feature Sunbrella’s 100% solution-dyed acrylic yarns making for a beautiful long-lasting finishing touch to your pillows and upholstery.
+We always recommend Sunbrella® Upholstery Fabric because it’s fade and stain resistant making it perfect for families, pets, and sunlight.
+Sunbrella Decorative Piping and Fringes also feature Sunbrella’s 100% solution-dyed acrylic yarns making for a beautiful long-lasting finishing touch to your pillows and upholstery.

 Face Slit & Bind Zipper Approach